tianhaoz95/time_since/NOTE.md

 Your task is to create a background job that runs every hour to check if any items have a repeat time with 20% or less remaining, and compose a notification with all the approaching items and send the notification to the user through app notification.

+Your task is to make the spacing between schedule button, edit button and more button in manage screen the same, now the spacing between edit and more button is larger than between edit and schedule button.